-Judges are looking for the best exhibit which is presented on the day, and they always take into consideration early or late seasons, weather conditions in the days leading up to the show.
+Judges are looking for the best exhibit which is presented on the day, and they always take into consideration early or late seasons, and weather conditions in the days leading up to the show.

 Any special conditions throughout the various classes and sections must be adhered to so as to avoid possible disqualification and must disappointment.

-Apples, pears, cherries, plums should have stems left on but peaches, apricots, nectarines and most berries should not.
+Apples, pears, cherries, and plums should have stems left on but peaches, apricots, nectarines and most berries should not.

 Citrus fruits should have stems cut close to the surface of the rind leaving green plump sepals.
-A tip with citrus fruit is that freshly picked fruit usually has thicker pith which is not desirable.
+A tip with citrus fruit is that freshly picked fruit usually has a thicker pith which is not desirable.

 Judges are looking for a fruit that is typical of the variety mentioned in the schedule; free from disease, insect or other damage; clean, bright and free from dust, and uniform shape and size.

-For bread, judges will be looking for a well-risen loaf with good shape and neat clean sides with a rounded top.
+For bread, judges will be looking for a well-risen loaf with a good shape and neat clean sides with a rounded top.
 It should have a crisp golden-brown crust and a moist smooth texture.

 When presenting your exhibits it is best to display them on a firm/rigid plate as soft cardboard ones can collapse.